vectorgrp/ci-siltest-demo/README.md

 It is then read by the `environment-make` tool.
 `environment-make` gathers all input artifacts parts of the simulation (network databases, CAPL code, virtual ECUs) and compiles them into a simulation environment, suitable for execution by CANoe4SW Server Edition.

-Static input artifacts to creating the simulation environment are stored in [`environment-make` folder](/environment-make/).
+Static input artifacts to creating the simulation environment are stored in [environment-make folder](/environment-make/).
 The only input artifact that is not static is the virtual ECU.
-It is collected from the [`Virtual ECU Generation` step](#virutal-ecu-generation) using the artifact handling capabilities of GitHub.
+It is collected from the ['Virtual ECU Generation' step](#virutal-ecu-generation) using the artifact handling capabilities of GitHub.
 The output artifact of this step is the simulation environment folder `environment-make/Default.venvironment`.

 Next, the tests for execution in `CANoe4SW Server Edition` are implemented as test units in Visual Studio Code using Vector provided plugins, they can be defined in yaml format, for example as in [auto.vtestunit.yaml](test/auto/auto.vtestunit.yaml).